Palayam, Thiruvananthapuram

-History

-It gets its name from the fact that it used to be camp of the royal army and cavalry of the erstwhile kings of Travancore.
-It extended from the Cantonment House in the North up to A.K.G.
-Centre in the South, including areas now occupied by the University Stadium and Chandrasekharan Nair Stadium.
-The Army subsequently moved to Pangode.
-The cavalry, however, remained at Palayam.

 The name "Cantonment" is not much in use for the area, though that name is still associated with the police station near the Secretariat, "Cantonment Police Station".
 At present, "Cantonment House" serves as the official residence of the Leader of the Opposition.

 Religious confluence

 The Palayam Juma Mosque, St. Joseph's Latin Cathedral or Palayam Palli and a temple dedicated to Lord Ganesh are situated close to each other.
 The mosque and a temple are side by side, touching each other.
 The co-existence of these three centres of worship of different religions is quite unique and is a standing example of the religious tolerance and harmony in the state.
 Today hundreds of devotees offered prayers at the temple.
 The Friday prayers at the mosque are attended by a fairly high number of people.